 Have a look and listen to these examples:

-Notice that when the opinion phrase is in the present tense, the sentence after "que" can be expressed in any subjunctive tense.
+Notice that when the negative opinion phrase is in the present tense, the sentence after "que" can be expressed in any subjunctive tense.
 We can express an opinion about something happening in the present, past or future:

 - No creo que Susana venga hoy.
 (I don't think Susana will come today.)